 SONET/SDH and Ethernet are two different protocols.
 Ethernet was designed for data transport and SONET/SDH for voice, so each SFP module is inherently superior to the other for certain applications.

 The Ethernet SFP transceiver is usually plugged into a Gigabit Ethernet port on the Ethernet switch, router, fiber media converter or similar device.
 However, the SONET/SDH SFP module is used to connect with SONET/SDH devices, such as SONET/SDH core switches, Multiservice Transport Platforms (MSTPs), Optical Edge Devices (OEDs) and OC-3/OC-12/OC-48 add/drop multiplexer.
 It provides a modular interface between a port on an interface card and the external fiber-optic cabling.
-This kind of optical module carries E1, T1, E3, T3, and Ethernet multiplexed signals within an optical SONET/SDH structure.
+This kind of transceiver module carries E1, T1, E3, T3, and Ethernet multiplexed signals within an optical SONET/SDH structure.

 The fast Ethernet SFP optical module operates up to 155Mbps, and Gigabit Ethernet SFP supports data rate up to 1000Mbps.
 However, SONET/SDH SFP module supports three data rates:155 Mbps, 622 Mbps, and 2488 Gbps.
 So SONET/SDH SFP module performs at extremely high speeds, which makes it more competitive than Ethernet SFP transceiver module.